 It disrupts our bodies’ natural production of growth hormones, leaving us depressed and making it more difficult to get over past traumas, like those experienced while drinking alcohol.
 The result can be even more devastating towards the impact on a recovering individual.

 In alcohol addiction treatment, alcohol-induced brain fog is a significant problem.
-It can even happen after alcohol detox or rehab, as alcohol damage lingers in your body long after you quit drinking alcohol.
-Alcohol abuse can cause memory issues similar to those of dementia psychosis.
+It can even happen after alcohol detox or alcohol rehab, as alcohol damage lingers in your body long after you quit drinking alcohol.
+Alcohol abuse can cause memory problems similar to those of dementia psychosis.